-Dee-Tales: Fall Leaves are falling!
+Dee-Tales: Fall leaves are falling!

 From Twin Lakes forward it was beautiful!
 I took this video as we were leaving Twin Lakes.

 The next stop was Independence Pass.
-Unfortunately fall has come and gone for this area, nothing but pine was left.
-You could see the aspens that had lost all there leaves, leaving just a bare white tree.
+Unfortunately, fall has come and gone for this area.
+Nothing but pine was left.
+You could see the aspens that had lost all their leaves, leaving just a bare white tree.
 It’s still a beautiful view and worth the drive.
 Just be sure to head up the next few days.
-I have a feeling Independence Pass will be closing for the season with the first snow which will happen on Thursday, October 10th.
+I have a feeling Independence Pass will be closing for the season with the first snow, which will happen on Thursday.

 We headed down the mountain and much to our surprise, this was the view we were waiting for!
 It’s gets more spectacular the closer you get to Aspen.
 It was so beautiful we had to stop…many times!